jatofg/nawa/docs/filters.md

 expensive (in CPU cycles) and create a lot of overhead on every request.
 Use them only if your goal cannot be achieved without them.

+It is not possible to invert the regex condition, as this can be achieved by modifying the regular expression.

+### Inverting a filter

-You can also invert your filter, i.e., the filter matches when **none** of your conditions matches.
+You can invert your whole filter, so that your filter matches when **none** of your conditions match.
 An inverted filter without conditions matches no requests.

 ```cpp
 myFilter.invert = true;